AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-accessibility-auto-tag-api/quickstarts/dotnet/index.md

 String taggingReport = outputPath + inputPDF + "-tagging-report.xlsx";
 ```

 This defines what our output directory will be and optionally deletes it if it already exists.
 Then we define what PDF will be tagged.
-(You can download the source we used [here](/Adobe%20Accessibility%20Auto%20Tag%20API%20Sample.pdf).)
+(You can download the source we used <a href="../../../../overview/pdf/Adobe_Accessibility_Auto_Tag_API_Sample.pdf" target="_blank">here</a>.)
 In a real application, these values would be typically be dynamic.

 4) Next, we setup the SDK to use our credentials.